-Can Pregnant Women Eat Pineapple?
+Can Pregnant Women Eat Pineapples?

 Although pineapple and pregnancy don’t quite resonate with many, it is perfectly safe to eat pineapples during pregnancy.
 Adding a cup or two of pineapples is not just safe, but may even have health benefits for both you and your little one.
 Pineapple is usually shunned by pregnant women as it contains an enzyme called bromelain which may be responsible for miscarriages when present in your body in large quantities.
 Try to limit your pineapple intake to seven or eight cups in a week.
 You can also choose canned pineapples as bromelain is extracted from the fruit during the canning process.

-Health Benefits of Eating Pineapple during Pregnancy
+Health Benefits of Eating Pineapples During Pregnancy

-- Copper in the pineapple is necessary during the formation of your baby’s heart.
+Copper in the pineapple is necessary during the formation of your baby’s heart.
 It also aids in the production of red blood cells.

 - Varicose veins are when the veins in the leg of pregnant women swell, twist and enlarge causing pain.
 Bromelain is known to reduce the formation of fibrous deposits on these veins and lower discomfort.

-Risks of having Pineapple during Pregnancy
+Risks of Consuming Pineapple During Pregnancy

-- Bromelain is also responsible for diarrhoea if consumed in large quantities.
+Bromelain is also responsible for diarrhoea if consumed in large quantities.